abiding9072/home_lab/README.md

 - **Scripts**: Custom utilities and tools written to manage and maintain the homelab environment
 - **Automations**: Automated workflows and processes for routine tasks and system management
-- **Documentation**: Technical notes, setup guides, and architectural decisions for various homelab components
+- **Documentation**: Technical notes, setup guides, and architectural decisions for various homelab components as needed.

 ## Purpose